 But it’s NOT a Gingerbread House

 That’s true.
 It’s not.
-But what I’ve learned from 27 years of being a mom to active engaged kids is this; THEY DON’T CARE.
-What the WANT is to spend time doing fun things with people who love them.
-People who arent stressed over making things perfect.
+But what I’ve learned from 27 years of being a mom to active and engaged kids is this; THEY DON’T CARE.
+What they WANT is to spend time doing fun things with people who love them.
+People who aren’t stressed over making things perfect.
 Can I just go back and tell my younger self that?

 What Do I Need To Make a Pop-Tart House?

 - Cake Board OR a turn a baking sheet over and use the bottom